LiuliuLexie/head-md-seminar-algorithm/project.md

 ## Comments from NN

-choose one as the main direction or might get lost
+choose one as the main direction or might get lost<br>

-todo for 1105:
+structure <br>
+factors <br>
+questions maybe too much, keep them as possibilities but clean them to some mains <br>
+pretest on one person<br>

+todo:
 - [x]  choose one algorithm
-- [ ]  Find documents (academic papers and talks)
+- [x]  find documents (academic papers and talks)
 - [x]  start listing questions - step2 !access to people
 - [x]  keywords
 - [ ]  the visibility?
 - [ ]  start defining the methods
+- [ ] reselect and read literature reviews
+- [ ] pretest the interview